chandler jane

 Pronouns: he/him

 Hailing from the "other Washington", by way of the big apple on the right coast, Theo has finally warmed up to living in a state instead of a district- being that he enjoys his taxation with a chance of representation.
-Theo began to learn about working with draft horses from Walt Bernard and Kris Woolhouse, and is excited to be back in Walla Walla where he was first inspired to learn more about draft powered farming.
+Theo began to learn about working with draft horses from Walt Bernard and Kris Woolhouse, and is excited to be back in the Walla Walla Valley where he was first inspired to learn more about draft powered farming.
 He owes much of his farm experience and perspective to Jeff Falen and Elanor O'Brien of Persephone Farm, and is perennially inspired by their care.
 Drive 55 friends!

 Pronouns: they/them